 While Auric has gained the most solar reviews at SolarReviews.com, each of the top 20 have more than 100 reviews.
 “As reviews, and particularly positive reviews increase for companies it shows that they are more trusted and deemed less of a risk by consumers, increasing sales for the company,” Lakes explained.
-“We beyond our customer-generated reviews, we also offer our Pre-Screened Solar Pros accreditation program.
+“Well beyond our customer-generated reviews, we also offer our Pre-Screened Solar Pros accreditation program.
 These highly-ranked solar installers go through a more thorough vetting process to ensure they are quality installers and we’re quite pleased that nearly 90 percent of our top 100-reviewed installers are also Pre-Screened Solar Pros.”